Frequently Asked Questions

 The Royal Ottawa Mental Health Centre (ROMHC) in Ottawa, as well as the Brockville Mental Health Centre (BMHC) in Brockville.
 The main campus at 1145 Carling Avenue houses most programs.
 Residents working at the main campus will be required to pay for parking.

 The Carlingwood campus, located at the Carlingwood Shopping Centre in Ottawa (located 4 km west of the main campus) houses the Community Mental Health Program, the Transitional Aged Youth service, and other services.
-Residents working out of the Carlingwood campus can use the shopping centre parking lot.
+Residents working out of the Carlingwood campus can use the shopping centre parking lot at no additional cost.

 Will I have a dedicated office space?